 Do you enjoy art?
 Do you enjoy math?
 This class is designed for both!
 Students will create using math concepts like symmetry, tessellation, geometry and measurement.
 No artistic skill necessary—if you can measure, color, and draw a straight line (maybe with a ruler) - you can create art and learn about math.

 Build Your Own Business

 From start to finish, you are in charge.
 Found your own company and identify the product or service that your company will provide.
 Create your own advertising and marketing plan.
 Pitch your product at the end of class and your fellow business leaders will decide what product they want to buy with their “fun money.”

 Wendine Bolon, PhD, Department of Political Economy and Commerce, Monmouth College

 Gr.
 3-4 or 5-8

 Pack your suitcase and get ready for a trip!
 Well, maybe just bring your imagination and a list of places you want to visit.
 In this class you will take virtual field trips and virtual tours on the computer each day!
-We’ll go to the top of a tower, a mountain, an alligator farm, and lots more.
+We’ll go to the top of a tower, a mountain, a roller coaster, and lots more.
 The best part is our favorite trips will be added to a CFK website so you can go and visit again and again.
-Bring your headphones to you can listen too!
+Bring your headphones so you can listen too!